Creating and Managing API Tokens

 Quick fixes

-- "Scopes not available on your plan": Your plan does not allow those scopes.
-Nano plans can only use
+- "Scopes not available on your plan": Your plan doesn't include those scopes.
+Nano sticks to

 - Token works but returns 404 for some domains: The token likely has a domain constraint.
 Revoke and recreate with "All domains" or add the missing domains to the constraint.